clementpoiret/HSF/README.rst

 ``C. Poiret, et al. (2021). clementpoiret/HSF.
 Zenodo. https://doi.org/10.5281/zenodo.5527122``

-This work was supported in part by the Fondation de France and the IDRIS/Genci for the HPC Supercomputer Jean Zay.
+This work licensed under MIT license was supported in part by the Fondation de France and the IDRIS/GENCI for the HPE Supercomputer Jean Zay.

-HSF is licensed under MIT license.